jakubsvobodacz/Awesome-Engineering-Manager/README.md

 * [The Evolution of Observability Engineering](https://gotopia.tech/episodes/175/observability-engineering) - a walk through of observability conceptual essentials from the authors of the book Observability Engineering

 ### AI
 * [Awesome Engineering Manager Custom GPT](https://chatgpt.com/g/g-yxX7WC2WG-awesome-engineering-manager) - A custom ChatGPT deployed on ChatGPT Marketplace that provides technical and managerial guidance with a focus on professional development.
-It is fully familiar with this repository and its contents as well as with all the recommended books.
+It is fully familiar with this repository and its contents as well as with all the recommended books

 ## The Product